I. CONSTRUCTION OF ELECTROCHEMICAL CELLS

 Using the λ∞ values in D.. cm2 mol-1

-This observation shows that each type of ion (caution or anion) contribute a definite amount of molar conductivity of an electrolyte of infinity dilution independently from other ions present in the solution i.e. a fraction of current that an ion carry is always constant and it doesn’t depend on the compound in which it is contained.
+This observation shows that each type of ion (cation or anion) contribute a definite amount of molar conductivity of an electrolyte at infinity dilution independently from other ions present in the solution i.e. a fraction of current that an ion carries is always constant and it doesn’t depend on the compound in which it is contained.

 Hence Kohlrausch’s law

-States that;”The molar conductivity of an electrolyte at infinity dilution is equal to the sum of the molar conductivities of the caution and anion”.
+States that: “The molar conductivity of an electrolyte at infinity dilution is equal to the sum of the molar conductivities of the cation and anion”.

-OR State that the molar conductivity at infinity dilution of the solution equal to the sum of molar conductivity at infinity dilution of its components ions.
+OR State that the molar conductivity at infinity dilution of the solution equals the sum of molar conductivity at infinity dilution of its component ions.

 Application of Kohlrausch’s law

-E.g.: The (CCOOH) can be determined from of potassium ethanoate (CCOOK) hydrochloric acid (HCl) and potassium chloride (KCl)
+E.g.: The λ∞ of potassium ethanoate (CH3COOK), hydrochloric acid (HCl) and potassium chloride (KCl)

 REVIEW QUESTIONS